-You’d never normally think of the words &’stuffing’ and ‘kale’ in the same sentence let alone the same recipe.
-This holiday classic, Kale & Pecan Stuffing, brings the two happily together in a tasty treat that marries the health benefits of kale with all the satisfaction a good stuffing brings to the taste buds.
+Normally, the words “stuffing” and “kale” would never be thought of together in the same sentence, let alone the same recipe.
+This holiday stuffing brings the two happily together in a tasty treat that... marries the health benefits of kale with all the satisfaction that a good stuffing brings to the taste buds.

 Lacinato, or black Tuscan kale is one of the tenderer members of the kale family.
 It has long, spear-shaped blue-green leaves with a texture that looks like crocodile skin, hence its pet name, dinosaur kale.
-Its soft leaves make it the best kale to use for salads, or for dishes where the leaves need to wilt quickly, but you will still need to strip away the greens from tough stalks before cooking.
+Its soft leaves make it the best kale to use for salads or for dishes in which the leaves need to wilt quickly.
+But strip away the greens from tough stalks before cooking.